sIncerass/MVLPT/MVLPT.md

 `SEED` means the random seed.

-### Single-task Few-Shot Learning
+## Single-task Few-Shot Prompt Learning

 All you need is `MVLPT/scripts/mvlpt/main_single_elevator_cut.sh`, which contains six input arguments.

-`DATASET` takes as input a dataset name, like `cifar-10` or `country211`.
+`DATASET` takes as input a dataset name, like `cifar-10` or `country211` from [ELEVATER](https://arxiv.org/pdf/2204.08790.pdf) bechmark.
 The valid names are the files' names in `MVLPT/trainer/vision_benchmark/resources/datasets`.

-`MODEL_DIR="--model-dir YOUR_PATH_TO_PRETRAIN_PROMPT_MODEL"` means the directory that contains the pretrained source prompt, it could be gained via `scripts/avg_ckpt.py` to average between your runs with three seeds or from our pretrained gdrive [link](https://drive.google.com/file/d/1YWVLsVcsTEP_z3ehIDgGpFTNalTG_1IE/view?usp=sharing).
+`MODEL_DIR="--model-dir YOUR_PATH_TO_PRETRAIN_PROMPT_MODEL"` means the directory that contains the pretrained source prompt, it could be gained via `scripts/avg_ckpt.py` to average between your runs with three seeds or from our pretrained [gdrive link](https://drive.google.com/file/d/1YWVLsVcsTEP_z3ehIDgGpFTNalTG_1IE/view?usp=sharing).

-Below we provide examples on how to run MVLPT.
+Below we provide examples on how to run [MVLPT](https://arxiv.org/pdf/2211.11720.pdf).

 **MCoOp (M=16)**:
 - 1 shot (seed 1) source: `CUDA_VISIBLE_DEVICES=0 bash scripts/mvlpt/main_mt_coopdata_cut.sh CoOp vit_b16 16 1 1`